LeaDalibard/ajax-weather-api/README.md

 * Delivery: Github page (published)
 * Team: Solo

+* In order to use the code, it's necessary to generate a key on this [platform](https://home.openweathermap.org/.) and replace the value of "myKey" in the code by this key.

 ## Learning Objectives

 * A typical AJAX flow: send asynchronous requests to a remoted server and process the results;